Before proceeding, please ensure you have met all requirements

 Payment Transaction Manager

-If you already have / intend to build your own payment checkout views in your iOS app, but need a method to process payments to the Trust Payments gateway, you can use our transaction manager API.
+If you intend to use our individual card components, as mentioned above or already have / intend to build your own payment checkout card inputs, but need a method to process payments to the Trust Payments gateway, you can use our transaction manager API.

-You can review our example app for examples on how to configure the Payment Transaction Manager.
+You can review our example app to see first hand how to configure the Payment Transaction Manager.

 let paymentTransactionManager = try PaymentTransactionManager(jwt: .empty)